Vizonex/Cython-__cnew__-hook/Readme.md

 ## `__cnew__` Hook
-A new way of hacking in your own metaclass into Cython during the `__new__` phase of the code in order to provie a safe and effective way of using new
-And create new optimized structures for Cython to use.
+A new way of hacking in your own metaclass types into Cython during the `__new__` phase of the code in order to provie a safe and effective way of using new and to help create new wave of optimized structures for Cython to use and gain access to.

 ## How Would I use `__cnew__`?
-The way you would want to use this NewType feature is if you wanted to make something like a Dataclass Structure or another Low level type that needs access to multiple C Level Attributes that you can't get from a non C Extension Type.
+The way you would want to use this NewType feature is if you wanted to make something like a Dataclass Structure or another Low level type that needs access to multiple C Level Attributes that you can't get from a normal Python Type.
+The Truth is Cython Limits you to using anything but
+`__new__` But there's cases where `__new__` is better than `__cinit__` unlike `__cinit__` you control how the object is created but there is a catch you now control it so it's your responsibility to ensure the object is being created correctly.

-My Current Agenda is making modern dataclasses run faster by making Cython Able to handle metaclasses because maintaining source code in Cython is Better than maintaining it in C.
+My Current Agenda is providing users tooling to help make modern dataclasses run faster by making Cython Able to handle metaclasses because maintaining source code in Cython is Better than maintaining it in C.

 Currently this is how we plan to make the Cython API Work.
 This example is held subject to change.
 ```cython